Road safety information for drivers

 Drivers under 25 years old make up a high proportion of road casualties.
 This page provides information about the courses available from Cheshire West and Chester Council and other organisations aimed at educating young drivers.

 Where to find help

 Make sure your child is sitting safely - view the free guide to in-car child safety online:

 The Cheshire West and Chester Council Road Safety team supports the Institute of Advanced Motorists ‘Skills for Life’ programme which provides the opportunity to improve driving technique, increase ability and confidence and improve safety on the road.
 It has many benefits: improving knowledge, awareness, concentration and car handling skills.

 For more advanced levels of driving visit the local Institute of Advanced Motorists.

 Driving is not just about being able to handle a car and deal with traffic it is about dealing with yourself when you have friends in your car; are late for appointments; are feeling tired and stressed.
 How do you as novice driver deal with this?

-For more information and a list of registered Engage instructors visit the Engage Driving website.
+More information and a list of registered Engage instructors can be found on the Engage Driving website.